jyutzler/Bridge-Systems/system.md

 #### Jacoby 2NT
 Over a 1♥ or 1♠ opening:

-   * 2NT = Game-forcing raise (Jacoby 2NT), 13+ dummy points.
-Asks
+   * 2NT = Game-forcing raise (13+ dummy points, 4+ trumps, balanced).
-opener to show a short suit to help responder evaluate slam prospects.
+Asks opener to show a short suit to help responder evaluate slam prospects.
 If opener has no short suit, he shows his hand strength;

       * 3♣, 3♦, 3♠ = singleton or void in that suit.
 Other bids deny a short suit.